prentis-lab/SampleDashbord/DB/project.md

 ### Project List
-- so far there are about25 projects, eg.
+- so far there are about25 projects:

 | project_leaders | project_investigators | project_id                  | project_details |
 |-----------------|-----------------------|-----------------------------|-----------------|